-Within Thetford Forest are two of the earliest known archaeological sites in Britain yielding evidence of the use of flint tools: High Lodge near Mildenhall, dated to 500,000 years ago and Lynford Quarry, dated to 60,000 years ago both sites where flint hand axes and waste flint tools have been found.
+Within Thetford Forest are two of the earliest known archaeological sites in Britain yielding evidence of the use of flint tools: a palaeolithic lake-side living site near Mildenhall Warren Lodge, dated to 500,000 years ago and Lynford Quarry, dated to 60,000 years ago both sites where flint hand axes and waste flint tools have been found.

 By the Neolithic period, c3500 to 2100BC, flint began to be used extensively and sourced from mines, including the known site at Grimes Graves only five miles from High Lodge.
-Grimes Graves has been recognised as the first industrial site in the country, with over seven hundred flint-mining pits identified on the site.
+Grimes Graves has been recognised as one of the earliest industrial sites in the country, with over seven hundred flint-mining pits identified on the site.
 The name "Grimes" is thought to have come from the Saxon god Grim, whilst "grave" is the Saxon word for hollow.